-- a) Remove the clear plastic cover from the control panel (see Figure 7-1). - Lift up the cover so it rests on the top of the unit. - Place a small flat bladed screw driver between the cover hinge on the front panel. - Gently lift the cover hinge out of the front cover mounting hole. - Remove the control's clear plastic cover.
+- A) Remove the clear plastic protection cover from the front panel (see Figure 7-1). - Lift up the cover so it rests on the top of the unit. - Place a small flat bladed screw driver between the cover hinges on the front panel. - Gently lift the cover hinge out of the front cover mounting hole. - Remove the control's clear plastic cover.